amidos2006/eveqt/README.md

 	- mix two different equation trees

 ## Adding new Unary Operator
-You need to create a class in `eveqtree.operators.unary` for your new operator where it will be extending `UnaryOperator` class.
+You need to create a class in `eveqt.operators.unary` for your new operator where it will be extending `UnaryOperator` class.
 That class need to implements the following functions:
 ```java
 /**
  * calculate the result of the operator using the value coming from the child node